 4. Etherscan (Ethereum)

-- About: Etherscan is a blockchain explorer for Ethereum, providing detailed transaction histories, smart contract interactions, and token analytics.
+Etherscan is a blockchain explorer for Ethereum that provides detailed transaction histories, smart contract interactions, and token analytics.
 It enables users to verify DeFi activity, NFTs, and ERC-20 token transfers.

 5. Solscan (Solana)